messDiv/MESS/docs/parameters.rst

 5. mutation_rate
 ----------------
 Specify the mutation rate for backward-time coalescent simulation of genetic variation.
-This rate is the per base, per genration probability of a mutation under an infinite sites model.
+This rate is the per base, per generation probability of a mutation under an infinite sites model.

 Example entries into params.txt: